CechTech/cech_ror_portfolio/README.md

 * ...

-> This is a rubz app
+> This is a ruby app

 ### Features